junaidjr/-junaid_IITRAUG22_Lab1_HTMLCSS/README.md

 a.
 Use background image/video for the page and fix it
 b.
 On focusing input tags change background color to steal blue with opacity 0.35
 c.
 Add submit and reset buttons
 d.
-Add border to the form
+Add border to the form.